 Change 2:

 A clear channel shall be indicated by PHY-CCA.indication(IDLE).
-Note that under some circumstances, the MAC uses the latest value of PHY-CCA.indication before issuing the PHY-TXSTART.request.
+Note that under some circumstances, the MAC uses the value of PHY-CCA.indication before issuing the PHY-TXSTART.request.

 Discussion 3:

 “uses … CCA … before issuing the TXSTART.request” doesn’t leave much opportunity for CCA to be used since it seems to say that inevitably TXSTART.request will be issued.